dropdel/dashboard/README.md

 **Requirements**

-- Get current Crypto price from an available Coingecko API and get WallstreetBets sentiment also from .
+- Get current Crypto price from an available Coingecko API.
 - Display it in a cleanly designed dashboard.
 - Current news regarding cryptocurrency.